tabonka/stefan-rasuo-fatcat-task/README.md

 You will have to complete all of these for your task to be considered done.

 * Follow the eslint and prettier rules set by the project; you must not use any ts-ignore or disable eslint.
-* It must contain a Readme.md file that has instructions on how to run the project as well as a brief explanation of how you have implemented these features
+* It must contain a Readme.md file that has instructions on how to run the project as well as a brief explanation of how you have implemented these features.
+In the project, there is already a Readme.md file present feel free to override it completely.
-* Your code must follow latest rules and conventions
+* Your code must follow the latest rules and conventions
 * You have to have checks for typescript and eslint that disallow you to commit any changes that cause errors.
+* There should be no TypeScript or Eslint errors in your code.
 * Feel free to add your own touch to these tasks
 * Keep in mind that you will have to expand upon this solution in the technical interview

 ### Note: You can override this document